Skip to main content

 What is the leaderboard?

-To apply for moderator status, you need at least 10 approved postbox submissions and 5 approved corrections.
-Then you can apply through the moderator application page.
+You need at least 10 approved postbox submissions and 5 approved corrections, then you can apply from the moderator application page at /moderator/apply.
+The site owner reviews applications.

 How do I get an API key?